Stable Multi-Drone GNSS Tracking System for Marine Robots: Results

 \subsection{Test Methodology}

-We designed five categories of experiments to evaluate the accuracy and robustness of our tracking system under progressively more challenging conditions.

-\begin{itemize} \item \textbf{Category 1:} Two marine robots traversed long, mostly straight trajectories (up to 600m), while three drones tracked them overhead.
-These trials established a baseline with minimal changes in speed or heading. \item \textbf{Category 2:} The long-distance experiment was repeated with only two drones to assess the impact of reduced aerial coverage. \item \textbf{Category 3:} The experiment was repeated again with a single drone tracking both marine robots, providing insight into single-observer performance. \item \textbf{Category 4:} Two marine robots followed non-linear trajectories with three drones overhead, testing system performance under less structured motion. \item \textbf{Category 5:} A single marine robot executed a shorter trajectory with multiple sharp U-turns, challenging the system’s ability to handle rapid changes in both speed and direction. \end{itemize}
+We designed five categories of experiments to evaluate the accuracy and robustness of our tracking system under progressively more challenging conditions. \textbf{Category 1:} Two marine robots traversed long, mostly straight trajectories (up to 600m), while three drones tracked them overhead.
+These trials established a baseline with minimal changes in speed or heading. \textbf{Category 2:} The long-distance experiment was repeated with only two drones to assess the impact of reduced aerial coverage. \textbf{Category 3:} The experiment was repeated again with a single drone tracking both marine robots, providing insight into single-observer performance. \textbf{Category 4:} Two marine robots followed non-linear trajectories with three drones overhead, testing system performance under less structured motion. \textbf{Category 5:} A single marine robot executed a shorter trajectory with multiple sharp U-turns, challenging the system’s ability to handle rapid changes in both speed and direction.
 The results of these experiments can be seen in Table~\ref{tab:five_by_three}.
 Each test category is marked with the average error and standard deviation.